Medinipur Sadar subdivision

 Medinipur Sadar subdivision is an administrative subdivision of the Paschim Medinipur district in the state of West Bengal, India.

 Subdivisions

 Paschim Medinipur district is divided into the following administrative subdivisions, after separation of Jhargram subdivision from the district in 2017:

 Medinipur Sadar subdivision has a density of population of 588 per km2.
-30.05% of the total population of the district resides in this subdivision.
+30.05% of the district population resides in this subdivision.

 Administrative units

 Medinipur Sadar subdivision has 6 police stations, 6 community development blocks, 6 panchayat samitis, 64 gram panchayats, 2,370 mouzas, 1971 inhabited villages, 1 municipality and 5 census towns.
 The single municipality is at Midnapore.
 The census towns are: Garbeta, Amlagora, Durllabhganj, Dwarigeria and Naba Kola.
 The subdivision has its headquarters at Midnapore.

 Police stations

 Police stations in Medinipur Sadar subdivision have the following features and jurisdiction:

 Gram panchayats

 The subdivision contains 64 gram panchayats under 6 community development blocks: